 So what are some examples of pain and suffering, and how are they determined in a Milwaukee car accident insurance claim?
 Keep reading to find out.

-HOW PAIN AND SUFFERING ARE DEFINED IN A CAR ACCIDENT
+HOW PAIN AND SUFFERING IS DEFINED IN A CAR ACCIDENT

 TYPES OF PAIN AND SUFFERING

-To calculate general damages, you need to know exactly what is considered pain and suffering in a car accident case.
-Below are the different types of pain and suffering you can claim.
+To calculate the losses from your accident, you need to know what counts as pain and suffering.
+Here are some different types of pain and suffering damages you can claim.